wp-plugins/hms-testimonials/readme.txt

 3. Sidebar demonstration

 == Changelog ==

+= 2.2.18 =
+* Tested up to 4.0.
+* Use new Akismet calls if available
+* Added the ability to turn off spam notifications if Akismet marks a testimonial as spam.
+* Added the ability to set the location of the aggregate reviews for use with shortcodes

 = 2.2.17 =
 * Added IDs to the fields on the add/edit testimonial screen inside the WordPress dashboard.